matteo-stat/computer-vision-convmixer/README.md

 One interesting thing about this approach is that it uses standard convolution to break down the image into patches, which is simpler (and more original) than what usual transformer methods propose.
 Also, the architecture is pretty simple and seems to performs well even with a limited number of trainable parameters.
 It's odd that there aren't any dropout layers, and we’ll explore that more later in the notebook.

 # Implementation from scratch
 You can have a look in the *convmixerlib* folder of this repository, which is a simple python custom module.
 All the code it's written using standard python type hints and docstrings, trying to keep things as simple as possible.
+Note that I intentionally minimized the number of functions to make the building blocks easier to understand and read (see note below).

 Actually there is not much code at all, here's a short list of what you will find in each file of the *convmixerlib* module:
 - **blocks.py** -> the convmixer basic building block